bartificer/programming-by-stealth/docs/pbs22.md

 });
 ```

-A very important subtly is that you have to add this event handler after the DOM has loaded, otherwise, the call to `$('p')` will not find the paragraphs!
+A very important subtlety is that you have to add this event handler after the DOM has loaded.
+Otherwise, the call to `$('p')` will not find the paragraphs!
 So, you need to add all other event handlers inside the event handler for the DOM becoming ready:

 ```javascript
 // initialise the page - executed when the DOM is ready